unity8-team/miral/tasks_for_the_interested_reader.md

 stability of the ABI.
 In particular, classes with accessible data members or with virtual function tables can only be modified in restricted ways.

- - miral::WindowInfo and miral::SessionInfo these would be better implemented
+ - miral::WindowInfo and miral::ApplicationInfo these would be better implemented
    using the CheshireCat/pimpl idiom allowing properties to be added without breaking ABI.